 On the last evening of your cruise your luggage will be collected for disembarkation the following morning.
 So you may want to pack a separate overnight bag to accommodate your last evenings’ clothes and sundries to carry off the ship with you.

-No illegal substances, no alcohol or non-alcoholic beverages, food, weapons or pets.
+No illegal substances, no alcohol (other than what is stated below in the food and alcohol policy) or non-alcoholic beverages, food, weapons or pets.
 The use of illegal drugs is strictly prohibited onboard Cruise to the Edge and RCCL.
 All US and International laws pertaining to drug use should be respected, and will be strictly enforced.
 Please refer to our Shipboard Etiquette Policy.

 Each guest is permitted to carry a reasonable amount of personal property (including luggage) aboard the vessel; however, for your comfort and convenience, it is recommended that you limit the number of pieces you take.
 Keep in mind that airlines may charge for excess or oversize luggage.
 Charges incurred for excess or oversize baggage are the sole responsibility of the passenger.
 Each airline has a different limit on the amount of luggage they allow.
 Check with your air carrier for specific restrictions, such as allowance of pounds and any additional charges.

-Guests are not allowed to bring beer, hard liquor, fortified wines or non-alcoholic beverages onboard for consumption or any other use on boarding day or while in port.
+Guests are not allowed to bring beer, hard liquor, cases of water, fortified wines or non-alcoholic beverages onboard for consumption or any other use on boarding day or while in port.
 Alcoholic beverages seized on boarding day will not be returned.

 Guests wishing to bring personal wine and champagne onboard may do so only on boarding day, limited to two (2) 750 ml bottles per stateroom.
 Additional bottles of wine beyond two (2) bottles that are brought onboard or any alcoholic beverages purchased in ports of call or from Shops On Board will be stored by the ship and delivered to your stateroom on the last day of the sailing.